 So, you’ve taken your Security Guard Training, or are in the process, congratulations!
 You are on your way to a rewarding career.
 With that career there are certain challenges you may face on the job that might require the use of force.
-This is why we offer the Use of Force training course, which will help you learn how to protect yourself if needed, and when and if it’s appropriate on the job.
-This one-day in person course is currently offered in Toronto, Scarborough, and Ottawa.
+This is why we offer the online Use of Force training course, which will help you learn how to protect yourself if needed, and when and if it’s appropriate on the job.
 It provides additional security training that will not only make you more marketable, it will teach you how to avoid the legal and ethical ramifications of using force to protect yourself while on the job.
 Read on to learn more about this vital training.

 Do security guards have the same authority as the police?

 No. Security professionals are not police and can not operate in the same ways that a police officer would.
 It is imperative for the safety and liability of Security Guards and the client or company that employs them, that a guard effectively operates within the boundaries they are given.
 But what does that mean?
 While performing security duties, a guard must be able to assess when and how to apply force in a threatening situation and if the application of force is necessary.
 This can be a tricky judgment call.

 How much force can a Security Guard use?